FilipDimi/python-lexxer/README.md

 Has minimal code.
 It is used to run the program, call the necessary toolkits to tokenize the input

 ## How to use it
-This program has to be run from the console.
+This program has to be run from the console and make sure Python3 is installed on your machine.

 ### There are 2 ways of using it:
 * You can always run the following command `python3 main.py --help` for MacOS/Linux or `python main.py --help` for Windows to see a guide of how to use it.